darinz/PSL/13_recommender_system/README.md

 This section covers modern recommender systems, from fundamental approaches to cutting-edge deep learning methods.

-> A recommender system (RecSys), or a recommendation system (sometimes replacing system with terms such as platform, engine, or algorithm) and sometimes only called "the algorithm" or "algorithm",[1] is a subclass of information filtering system that provides suggestions for items that are most pertinent to a particular user.

 [Recommender system - Wikipedia](https://en.wikipedia.org/wiki/Recommender_system)
+> A recommender system (RecSys), or a recommendation system (sometimes replacing system with terms such as platform, engine, or algorithm) and sometimes only called "the algorithm" or "algorithm", is a subclass of information filtering system that provides suggestions for items that are most pertinent to a particular user.

 ## Related Learning Resources